by Texas Homesteader ~

 Crowded Restaurants On Valentine’s Day

-Now of course like most people, I enjoy special dinners out.
-But it’s difficult on Valentine’s Day to do so without waiting in long lines and being shuffled through a standing-only crowd to sit & eat as the controlled chaos of the crowd’s activity around you drums your ears.
+Now of course like most people I enjoy special dinners out.
+But it’s difficult on Valentine’s Day to do so without waiting in long lines and being shuffled through a standing-only crowd to sit & eat in a crowded corner as the controlled chaos of the crowd’s activity around you drums your ears.

 Photo Credit: Cynthia Marie Photography

 RancherMan & I have a Valentine’s Day tradition: We get together in the kitchen & make a special dinner for each other.

 It’s always an extravagant meal.
 One we wouldn’t ordinarily treat ourselves with.
 When shopping for the meal’s ingredients there’s no budget – anything’s possible, the sky’s the limit.
 It’s a lot of fun to plan and shop for.